Increasing Accounts Payable Efficiency with Evaluated Receipts Settlement (ERS)

 Looking specifically at the companies that do not currently use ERS, 15% of these companies are successfully using another electronic method (probably EDI).
 For the remaining 85% who aren’t using ERS for a reason other than “we prefer another electronic method”, the primary reasons cited include purchase order quality issues, concerns about use tax compliance, and just not having considered the possibility of using ERS.

 Here are some representative comments from iPoll respondents:

 - We conducted a pilot several years ago.
-We experienced significant post payment reconciliation work with our pilot supplier to enable them to accurately apply our payments.
-Since then, we have increased our percentage of electronic invoices and automated low dollar matching discrepancies, which has streamlined our process and reduced costs.
+We experienced significant post-payment reconciliation work with our pilot supplier to enable them to accurately apply for our payments.
+Since then, we have increased our percentage of electronic invoices and automated low-dollar matching discrepancies, which has streamlined our process and reduced costs.

 - ERS has been successfully implemented in the US and Germany.
 Other European countries are being evaluated.